manas-v/Optimising_ML_Pipeline/README.md

 For training, Azure ML creates multiple pipelines in parallel which try on different algorithms and parameters.
 It iterates through ML algorithms paired with feature selections, and each iteration produces a model with a training score.
 The higher the score, the better the fitting the model is.
 The process will stop once the exit criteria defined is hit.

 After running the AutoML pipeline, the best performing model was found to be VotingEnsemble with an Accuracy value of 0.9171167420803277.
-VotingEnsemble combines conceptually different machine learning classifiers and use a majority vote or the average predicted probabilities (soft vote) to predict the class labels.
+VotingEnsemble combines conceptually different machine learning classifiers and uses a majority vote or the average predicted probabilities (soft vote) to predict the class labels.
 This is method balances out the individual weaknesses of the considered classifiers.

 **Voting Classifier**